This post may contain affiliate links. Please read my disclosure and privacy policy.

 What other detox recipes can I pair with this soup?

-Try my Detox Salad or Detox Smoothie for more healthy options to add into your routine.
+Try my Detox Salad or Detox Smoothie for more healthy options to add to your routine.

 detox soup lifted up on a spoon from a white mug.